CDSoft/panda/doc/panda.md

 If the command does not contain any `%s`, the file name is appended to the command.
 The result replaces the content of the code block.

+`icmd` can be used instead of `cmd` to let Pandoc parse the result of the command and include it in the document as a Span or Div node.

 +-------------------------------------------------------+-------------------------------------------------------+
 | Source                                                | Result                                                |
 +=======================================================+=======================================================+